Healthy You - Every Day

 Mira este video con subtítulos en español.

-Before using your at-home testing kit, make sure it’s the best testing option for your situation.
+Before choosing your at-home testing kit, make sure it’s the best testing option for your situation.
 In some cases, a PCR test may be required.
-If you are traveling or need to have COVID-19 clearance for an activity or employer, check to see whether they will accept results from a home test.

 Home COVID-19 tests usually come in a pack of two so if you suspect you have been exposed, you can take a second test a few days after the first.
 Make sure to store your at-home testing kits in a dry, room temperature setting.
 Do not open kits prior to use.